mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 And *compassion* is that a bodhisattva puts the comfort of others before their own convenience – which means they don’t manifest themselves only in the selfish view, or in a selfish manner, or rough behavior.
 Always they are thinking of others, and are concerned about how to help them, before being concerned about their own life.
 This is compassion.

 In other words, no one will dispute the fact that kindness is a fine virtue.
 Particularly the teacher or friend who lives most vividly in our memory is a person who was very kind and gentle, considerate and charitable.

-One of my friends, Yokoi Roshi ([横井覚道 Yokoi Kakudō](https://terebess.hu/zen/mesterek/YokoiKakudo.html)), was using language very roughly and carelessly, criticizing me and putting me down, but whatever he did, I think I found that there was a very deep kindness there.
+One of my friends, Yokoi Roshi (Yokoi Kakudō 横井覚道), was using language very roughly and carelessly, criticizing me and putting me down, but whatever he did, I think I found that there was a very deep kindness there.
 So that was a great teacher for me.

 Your teacher or your friends who really live most vividly in your memory are the people who are very kind, gentle, considerate, and charitable.
 Even in everyday human life, this kind of kindness is important; much more, compassion is very important for us.

 #### 26:53